from Stonehenge, England to Arctic Henge, Iceland

-I studied psychology, motion pictures and photography at the University of Miami and Spéos Institute of Photography.
-I am a dual national (USA/UK), multi-linguist, photographer, author, visiting lecturer, publisher, Olympus Mentor, and colourist.
-I am currently based in Iceland where many people do many things well, and no one bats an eyelash.
+Gabrielle studied psychology, motion pictures and photography at the University of Miami and Spéos Institute of Photography.
+She is a multi-national, multi-linguist, photographer, author, speaker, and Olympus Mentor.
+Sh is currently based in Iceland where many people do many things well, and no one bats an eyelash.
 We are capable of more than we think, it is possibly first a matter of thinking it can be so.
-You can see more of my work on www.gabriellemotola.com

 While Stonehenge remains a mystery, the history of Arctic Henge is well documented.
 Before the crash of the great herring adventure in 1967, Raufarhöfn, the northernmost town in Iceland, was Iceland's most active shipping port.
 Following the crash, the town fell into bankruptcy and disrepair after many people abandoned it.